JeppeKlitgaard/ObsidianAnkiBridge/docs/docs/70-migrations.md

 #### MANUAL: Change of configuration codeblock for [Sandwich Blueprint](/blueprints#-sandwich)

-The configuration codeblock was changed from:
+The configuration codeblock format was changed from:
 ````md
 ```anki
 deck: …